PolymerPatel/MSE_Analytics_Calculator/Binary Phase Diagram Tool/README.md

-# Identifying a Material with a Binary Phase Diagram - Usage Guide Brainstorming
+# Identifying a Material with a Binary Phase Diagram - Brainstorming

 This tool will assist Materials Scientists and Engineers to easily match a literature referenced binary phase diagrams with material thermal properties to identify a material or alloy.